HR-CMGT/MGDD-unity/README.md

 # Unity Introduction

-Files for Unity Introduction lesson - Game Design and Development
+Asset files for Unity Introduction lesson - Game Design and Development

 ## How to use